robindavidgames/ci-project04/README.md

 - favicon.io

 ## Credits
 - The basic structure of the website is inspired by the I Think Therefore I Blog tutorials.
 Parts of the page logic are also inspired by this and are marked as such in the comments.
+- Guidance for working with forms and CRUD functionality from: https://docs.djangoproject.com/en/4.0/topics/forms/
 - All images are Public Domain or Creative Commons.
 - Salad placeholder image source: https://www.photosforclass.com/download/pb_2834549
 - Kid Friendly Grilled Skewers